List of fiction set in Chicago: Films

 Although not set in the city's limits, the John Hughes directed films Sixteen Candles, The Breakfast Club, Pretty in Pink (1986) (#1 film in U.S.), and Weird Science take place in the fictional town of Shermer, Illinois, which is based on Northbrook, Illinois.
+A scene of Weird Science was filmed at Northbrook Court mall.

 In The Matrix (1999, directed by the Wachowskis from Chicago), the subway sets were based on the CTA.
 One of the trains is clearly a Brown Line train, which in reality, barring construction, never goes underground.